-If the number of C.files queued starts getting unusually large, try to determine the cause of the backlog.
-Depending on the system, large could mean anywhere from 100-1000.
+If the number of C.files queued becomes unusually large, (depending on the system, from 100 to 1000) try to determine the cause of the backlog.
 If a separate subdirectory does not exist for the backlogged system, create the subdirectory and move the spooled files from the DEFAULT directory to the individual system subdirectory.
 When the problem is resolved, make an entry in /var/uucp/LIST.HOUR to help clear out the backlog.
+For more information on uumonitor, see uumonitor(8c) in the ULTRIX Reference Pages.